MrC-101/LibraryProject/README.md

+A Library Web Application written in Python.
 To use the application you will need to create a .env file in the root directory where the .flaskenv file is too.
 In that .env file you will store your DATABASE_URL and your APP_SECRET_KEY variables.

 <code>example for Postgresql
 DATABASE_URL='postgresql://user:password@localhost:5432/library_db'